 Yusuf Jeffers

-NASM-certified personal trainer, and USATF-certified running coach in New York City: This exercise helps runners train in different planes of motion, therefore taking you out of your comfort zone and strengthening any weak spots you might have in your lower body.
+Races - Places: This exercise helps runners train in different planes of motion, therefore taking you out of your comfort zone and strengthening any weak spots you might have in your lower body.

-How to do it: Stand with feet hip-width apart and kettlebell in the front racked position on right side, elbow bent and weight at shoulder.
+in a ton of different ways.
+To get started, try this beginner kettlebell workout: Stand with feet hip-width apart and kettlebell in the front racked position on right side, elbow bent and weight at shoulder.
 Step forward into lunge with left foot, both knees bending 90 degrees.
 Drive through left foot to stand back up, left foot stepping back.
 Next, step to the left with left leg, bending left knee and sending hips back, weight in heel.
 Keep right leg straight, back flat and core engaged.
 Drive through left foot to stand back up, left foot stepping back to the right.
 Repeat.
 Then switch sides.

 5. Dead Stop Swing